mystoryfantacy/BlackJack-Solver/README.md

 in this game.
 A DNN trained with data sampled in Monte-Carlo algorithm can get the second best performance.
 And a simple empirical algorithm does well unexpectedly.
 It's possible to traverse all states exhaustedly and the analytic algorithm indeed did in this way.
 However the performance is a little upset maybe due to I mistook something.
-I also tried an algorithm combined Monte-Carlo and DNN training, it could get a not bad performance but couldn't competite with DNN directily trained with data from pure Monte-Carlo.
-I think it's because pure Monte-Carlo can collect all states and state-action value thanks to the small state space, but comination algorithm always missed some states.
+I also tried an algorithm combining Monte-Carlo and DNN training, it could get a not bad performance but couldn't compete with DNN directily trained with data from a pure Monte-Carlo.
+I think it's because the pure Monte-Carlo can collect all state and state-action values thanks to the small state space, but comination algorithm always missed some states.

  Finally, it still needs more efforts to explain everything clearly but at least it shows how DNN and Monte-Carlo can be used to solve optimization problems.